 If the student makes their allergy known to their RA, the necessary accommodations can be made.

 11. We offer accommodations for roommate assignments. *Every accommodation request is evaluated on a case-by-case basis.
 A housing accommodation cannot be guaranteed prior to an individual evaluation.

 12. Our disability office processes food allergy and celiac disease accommodation requests.

-They can either contact Housing and Dining Services directly, or they could go through the Student Access Center.
+Students may either contact the Housing and Dining Services department directly, or they could go through the Student Access Center.

 Go to the student access center page.
 Click on the student tab and then click on accommodations.
-Near the end of the page, you can click on a housing accommodations link.
-From there, you can find two forms to fill out and return to the office for them to process your request.
+From there, you can find the required forms to complete and return for the Student Access Center to process your request.

 See what health services we offer >

 13. We have stock, undesignated epinephrine* available for emergency response. *Stock, undesignated epinephrine - Epinephrine that is prescribed to a college or university rather than to a particular student.
 This epinephrine is kept on hand to use for any student that experiences anaphylaxis.